EnableX/One-to-One-Video-Chat-With-Canvas-Webrtc-Application-Sample-for-iOS/README.md

     ```

 ### Exploring the sample app
-    Join Screen :- On this screen user will create roomID, and share same roomID to other end user join same room.
+    Join Screen :- On this screen user creates the roomID, and share this roomID to other end user who has to join this room.
 ![home](./home.PNG)

    ```
-   Here in this screen 2 participent join the same room.
-On Top of the screen, option for start canvas.
+   Here in this screen 2nd participant joins into the same room.
+On Top of the screen, option button is available to start the  canvas.
    ```
 ![conf1](./conf1.PNG)
    ```
-   Once user will click start canvas, Other white page will open, where user can drow test or play video etc. In this example we are changing color and name of the color for canvas screen on "Change color button tap"
+   Once user clicks start canvas, a white page will open, where user can draw, add interactive buttons or play a video etc. In this example we will change the canvas  color and its name on "Change color button tap"
 ```
 ![conf2](./conf2.PNG)   ![rec1](./rec1.PNG)
 ```